WRansohoff/MotoMate/README.md

 * microSD card: Not tested.

 * Buttons: Not tested.
 I don't have any excuse for not testing these, it's one of the simplest things to test.
-Maybe I can write a test for them when I upload the firmwares I used to test the other functionality.
+This should be the next thing on my list...

 * Auxiliary UARTs and I2C: Not tested.